Decode (song): Music video

 The official music video for "Decode" was shot in mid-October 2008 and was directed by Shane Drake.
-A teaser clip was presented by MTV on October 28, 2008 as part of the network's "Twilight Tuesday" promotion.
-The video premiered in full through MTV and its subsidiaries on November 3, 2008 one day ahead of the release of the soundtrack on which the song is featured.
+A teaser clip was presented by MTV on October 28, 2008, as part of the network's "Twilight Tuesday" promotion.
+The video premiered in full through MTV and its subsidiaries on November 3, 2008, one day ahead of the release of the soundtrack on which the song is featured.
 From December 11 to December 18, 2008, the music video and the film trailer were shown in the North American theater of PlayStation Home.
 The music video is included as a bonus feature with an introduction by the film's director, Catherine Hardwicke, on the DVD/Blu-ray release of Twilight.

 The video features the band members walking and performing in the woods in Nashville, Tennessee (purporting to be Forks, Washington).
 While they play, there are also scenes of the band acting as tracker vampires searching through the woods.
 Clips of the Twilight film, primarily those used in the trailer, are also featured throughout the video.

-As of May 2022, the song has 400 million views on YouTube.